• Articles

 In Part 3, we clarified the duties of immigrants and nations.

-Part 5 asks the necessary question that follows: What would a just immigration system actually look like if it were ordered to resolve that contradiction?
+What would a just immigration system actually look like if it were ordered toward resolving that contradiction?

 Immigration reform depends on compassion and responsibility.